Jonany/elm-solitaire/readme.md

 # Elm Solitaire

 Yet another Solitaire game.
 This time built using Elm.
-Current code stol-*err*-borrowed from Elm examples.
+Some code stol-*err*-borrowed from Elm examples.

 **Impetus**